Brown Ideye: Super Eagles legend exposes meal allowances/bonuses of NPFL players

 Ideye speaks about intimacy before games

-Legit.ng earlier reported that former Super Eagles star Brown Ideye has advised fellow professional footballers about having sex with their partners leading up to a matchday.
+Legit.ng earlier reported that former Super Eagles star Brown Ideye has advised fellow professional footballers about intimacy with their partners leading up to a matchday.

 He admitted that despite most coaches warning against players who sleep at home a day before matches tend to fall into the temptation of sleeping with their partners.